The Father Dyer Postal Route

 - 6:00-6:30 Pre-race meeting

-START AT 5 AM (location TBA)
+START AT 5 AM at Colorado Mountain College

 The Father Dyer Postal Route is a ski mountaineering team race in the Mosquito Range just east of Leadville, Colorado.
 Named after John Lewis Dyer who crossed this range on skis as a minister and postal carrier to the mining camps in Alma and Leadville, this race is the highest backcountry course in North America, and takes racers up 3 peaks over 12,000' including Centennial 13er Dyer Mountain (13,855’)and involves three demanding backcountry ski lines.